SofaComplianceRobotics/Emio.demo_sensing/lab_sensing.md

-# Lab Sensing
+# Demo Sensing

 ::: highlight
 ##### Overview

-In this lab, we will explore the sensing capabilities of Emio.
+In this demo, we will explore the sensing capabilities of Emio.
 :::

 :::: collapse Sensing